StanfordSpezi/SpeziBluetooth/Sources/TestPeripheral/TestPeripheral.docc/TestPeripheral.md

 This module implements a Bluetooth Peripheral to is used for UI tests in SpeziBluetooth.

+Deploy this application to a macOS machine that is physically close to your test runner.
+Ensure that the UI tests have exclusive access to the peripheral by running all UI tests sequentially.

 ## Topics

 ### Peripheral

 - ``TestPeripheral``
 - ``TestService``

+### Setup Guides

+- <doc:Service-Setup>